The icons of China,

 Shangri-La

-Three hours north of Lijiang, on the southern edge of the Tibetan plateau, at altitudes that ask you to slow down.
+Three hours north of Lijiang on the southern edge of the Tibetan plateau.
+The altitude asks you to slow down.

 Read this experience